What Are Negative Calorie Foods? Do They Really Exist?

 Negative calorie foods like cucumber detox you and flush toxins from your body:

 Again with the detox and toxin flushing claims.
 I have a headache already from debunking this one over and over!
 AHHHHHHHHH!

 No food flushes toxins from your body.
 Cucumber is a high-water food, so it will contribute to hydration of your body – like many vegetables do, and fruits as well – but it flushes nothing.
 It’s funny how so many people make these ‘toxin’ claims, but when confronted with the question of which toxins they’re actually talking about, they can’t come up with anything.

-Detox diets and toxin flushing exist for one reason: to scare you into buying what the claimant is selling.
+Detox diets and toxin flushing exist for one reason: to scare you into buying what the person is selling.
 Don’t buy it.

 Food with a lot of fiber takes more time to digest, ‘revving’ metabolism up for longer:

 Sorry, I just need a moment to shake my head in dismay.

 High fiber foods don’t ‘rev’ metabolism up at all.
 Yes, fiber takes more time to digest, but this has never been shown to increase the thermic effect of high fiber food.